ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/rte.md

 - **Default RTE tool set** - select the tool set that will be selected by default when creating a field.
 - **File Browser** - select file browser that will be used when browsing for images and files from RTE fields.
 ExpressionEngine's FilePicker is used by default, third-party add-ons can provide their own filepickers
+- **Use custom CKEditor build** - Allows using custom CKEditor build with extra plugins.
+If enabled, RTE instances running CKEditor will be built using the script in `themes/user/rte/javascript/` folder.

 NOTE: **Note:** If using the [Multiple Site Manager](msm/overview.md), this preference is per-site.